-[Comparison of theoretical value of dividends based on normalized EPS and actual dividends]

-We have defined dividends based on normalized EPS as follows:

-Continuing with flexible and agile share repurchases and maintaining a total return ratio of 50% or higher

-We will continue to achieve a total return ratio of 50% or higher (versus net income attributable to owners of the parent company).
+[Comparison of theoretical value of dividends based on normalized EPS and actual dividends] We have defined dividends based on normalized EPS as follows: Dividends based on normalized EPS BP x (1 - Ajinomoto Group standard tax rate Outstanding shares FY15 Continuing with flexible and agile share repurchases and maintaining a total return ratio of 50% or higher We will continue to achieve a total return ratio of 50% or higher (versus net income attributable to owners of the parent company).
 Looking at share repurchases, we will increase EPS in a flexible and proactive manner taking into account such factors as business environment, financial environment, capital efficiency and share price.

-Setting policy for holding treasury shares

-We will speed up investments in the four growth areas and pivot toward growth, but in order to maintain the diversity of investment funding sources, and when considering sharebased remuneration for employees intended to increase corporate value sustainably, we plan to hold treasury shares up to a maximum of around 1% of shares outstanding.
+Setting policy for holding treasury shares We will speed up investments in the four growth areas and pivot toward growth, but in order to maintain the diversity of investment funding sources, and when considering sharebased remuneration for employees intended to increase corporate value sustainably, we plan to hold treasury shares up to a maximum of around 1% of shares outstanding.

-CORPORATE GOVERNANCE

-Balancing appropriate supervision of business execution and speed of operations strengthening ASV management and achieving the Group's vision for management, we elected to become a Company with Three Committees that clearly separates supervision and execution by opinions of stakeholders" and "business execution with a sense of speed."
-The Board of Directors, which consists of diverse Directors greatly affect corporate value, encourages risk-taking of execution by indicating major directions, verifies the validity of execution On the other hand, the CEO, who has been granted wide-ranging authority from the Board of Directors, will take the lead in making decisions for important business execution at the Executive Committee level, and will realize sustainable enhancement of corporate value as one team.
+CORPORATE GOVERNANCE Balancing appropriate supervision of business execution and speed of operations 2030.
+Furthermore, in order to enhance the effectiveness of ASV Committees that clearly separates supervision and execution by opinions of stakeholders" and "business execution with a sense of speed."
+The Board of Directors, which consists of diverse Directors, greatly affect corporate value, encourages risk-taking of execution by indicating major directions, verifies the validity of execution On the other hand, the CEO, who has been granted wide-ranging authority from the Board of Directors, will take the lead in making decisions for important business execution at the Executive Committee level, and will realize sustainable enhancement of corporate value as one team.
 In order to ensure close communication between the Board of Directors and the Executive Committee, governance rules are established based on the cycle for corporate value enhancement, proposals and reports are made from the Executive Committee to the Board of Directors, and deliberations and resolutions are made by the Board of Directors.

-At a time when the external environment is undergoing rapid change, comprehensive risk management is more important than ever.
-We will strictly adhere to the Ajinomoto Group Policies (AGP), which sets out the actions and attitudes that all Ajinomoto Group companies and their officers and employees must observe and continue to work to develop and appropriately operate internal control systems.
-Furthermore, we will enhance our systems to allow us to view sustainability as proactive risk-taking, and continuously improve business value.
+At a time when the external environment is undergoing rapid ever.
+We will strictly adhere to the Ajinomoto Group Policies (AGP), companies and their officers and employees must observe and view sustainability as proactive risk-taking, and continuously improve business value.
 [Corporate governance system]